On the shape of air bubbles trapped in ice: Shape matching

+Most pores that we observe are well-matched from top to bottom.
+Pores with a tail, due to nucleation between ice grains, are well-matched starting above the tail (Fig.~\ref{fig:matching}c).
+This suggests that transient gas diffusion following the nucleation is delayed until the bubble is free, and not stuck between ice grains.
 Some large pores can only be matched partially from some height $Z_0$ to their tip (Fig.~\ref{fig:matching}f-g).
 In these cases, the bottom of the pore does not have a uniform curvature, so our assumption that the bubble is left spherical by the entrapment probably fails.
 It is also likely that for very slow freezing, wetting effects become noticeable and our assumption of a hemispherical bubble fails as well.

+In addition to matching the full solution of the Frozen Bubble Equation, we also fit the self-similar regime corresponding to the closing of the pore (Eq. \ref{eq:Rasy}).
+In each of Figs. (\ref{fig:matching}b-g), a thick dashed line with a contrasting color shows the good agreement between the various experimental profiles and the scaling law $R\propto(Z_\mathrm{max}-Z)^{1/3}$.
+It should be noted that even in cases where we struggle to obtain a good match between the profile and the full solution (like Fig. \ref{fig:matching}g), the self-similar regime near the top is recovered.